Paul Schmidt (interpreter): Postwar

 Arrested in May 1945, Schmidt was freed by the Americans in 1948.

 After he was captured at Salzburg in May 1945, Schmidt asserted that there was little anti-Semitism in Germany until Hitler imported it from Austria.
 He said: "Hitler's biggest mistakes were his campaign against the Jews and his policy of imperialism."

 In 1946, he testified at the Nuremberg trials, where psychiatrist Leon Goldensohn noted and later published conversations with him.
 In 1947, he testified for the prosecution against the directors of IG Farben.
 In 1952, he founded the Sprachen & Dolmetscher Institut in Munich, a college where students could learn languages and become translators and interpreters.
 He retired in 1967.

 Memoirs

 Entitled An Extra on the Diplomatic Stage, Schmidt's memoirs cover his 21 years as an important eyewitness to European foreign policy.
 They begin with his frontline experiences during the First World War at the German spring offensive of 1918 and continue with his work for the German chancellors before 1933.

 The English edition of the book, Hitler's Interpreter ^{}, skips that material and describes only the Hitler years (1933–1945).
 The memoirs present an atmospheric but detailed portrait of the highest level of the Third Reich.
 He has this advice for interpreters in training:

 "Over the years I have arrived at the conviction that a good diplomatic interpreter must possess three characteristics: Most important, he must, paradoxically, be able to be silent; he must be expert in the subject he is translating; and only in third place is his mastery of the language he translates".

+According to Christian Kammertöns, Schmidt presents himself (and Germany) in the memoirs more as a victim, and does not mention the Holocaust.